alissonRocker/GEHacks/README.md

 ---
 NOTE: <br/>
 * GoogleEarth >=7 is not compatible with JaWin at the moment.
-Please switch back to older version of Goole Earth.
+Please switch back to older version of Google Earth.
 Unless you wanna see this ugly message!

 ````
 Jun 09, 2015 8:14:04 PM com.tckb.ge.GEFrame startGE